-- 1. Removal of invasive plant species. - 2.
-Vines, shrubs, and colonizing seedling trees removed within two (2) feet of limited access fence. - 3.
-Trees removed from the clear zone. - 4.
+- 3. Removal of invasive plant species. - 4.
+Vines, shrubs, and colonizing seedling trees removed within two (2) feet of limited access fence when visibility of the adjacent property is not enhanced.
+If removal of such vegetation would enhance the visibility of the adjacent property, a single row of evergreen shrubs or trees must be planted along the entire fence section cleared.
+These shall be spaced so that at least six (6) feet of clear space will be left along the fence line when the plants mature, and for total coverage in two (2) years. - 5.
+Trees removed from the clear zone. - 6.
 Driveway construction that does not result in removal of any trees four (4) inches in diameter or greater.